Acupuncture

 The number of treatments will vary from person to person.
 Some people experience immediate relief; others may take months or even years to achieve results.
 Chronic conditions usually take longer to resolve than acute ones.
 Plan on a minimum of a month to see significant changes.

 Treatment frequency depends on a variety of factors: your constitution, the severity and duration of the problem and the quality and quantity of your Qi.
-Dr. Nguyen may suggest one or two treatments per week, monthly visits for health maintenance or seasonal "tune ups."
+Dr. Nguyen may suggest one or two treatments per week if needed, monthly visits for health maintenance or seasonal "tune ups."

 What should I expect during treatment ?